geoarrow/deck.gl-layers/README.md

 The easiest, most efficient way to render large geospatial datasets in [deck.gl](https://deck.gl), via [GeoArrow](https://geoarrow.org).

+This is just a _glue library_ to deck.gl.
+It generates the same layer objects as upstream deck.gl does, but uses a [low-level binary interface](https://deck.gl/docs/developer-guide/performance#use-binary-data) for best performance.
+This binary interface is really easy to mess up; `@geoarrow/deck.gl-layers` focuses on making the process simple and validated.

 ![](assets/hero.jpg)

 <p style="text-align:center">3.2 million points rendered with a <code>GeoArrowScatterplotLayer</code>.</p>